Danira98/MechaCar_Statistical_Analysis/README.md

 - Summary per lot:

- - Lot 1: The variance for this lot was found to be approximately 0.98.
+  - Lot 1: The variance is approximately 0.98.
 Since this value does not exceed the pounds per square inch requirement, the current manufacturing data meets the design specifications.
- - Lot 2: The variance for this lot is approximately 7.47.Therefore, since the value does not exceed the pounds per square inch requireent, the current manufacturing data meets the design specifications.
+  - Lot 2: The variance is approximately 7.47.
+Therefore, since the value does not exceed the pounds per square inch requireent, the current manufacturing data meets the design specifications.
- - Lot 3: The variance for this lot is approximately 170.29 .
-Due to the variance exceeding the 100 pounds per square inch requirement, this module does not meet the design specifications.
+  - Lot 3: The variance is approximately 170.29.
+Due to the variance exceeding the 100 pounds per square inch requirement, this manufacturing data does not meet the design specifications.

 ![per lot summary](https://user-images.githubusercontent.com/111034667/210287145-df38391c-9d3a-4b92-8066-ba95cc20a6f7.png)